mrcthiel/CSCRPCAssociation/README.md

 # CSCRPCAssociation

-This is a simple analyzer created with the command *mkedanlzr* and modified to print the CSC-RPC correlations in the screem.
+This is a simple analyzer created with the command *mkedanlzr* and modified to print the CSC-RPC correlations on the screen.
 The code was adapted from the module: https://github.com/cms-sw/cmssw/blob/master/RecoLocalMuon/RPCRecHit/src/CSCSegtoRPC.cc

 To run, follow the commands.